Erasmus (F1) Asparagus Seed

 New!
 Outstanding purple asparagus from seeds.

 Tender, great-tasting spears.
 Higher yielding than Purple Passion with darker color and more uniform/standard size.
 100% male plants for increased productivity over Purple Passion, which has only 60% males.
 Tips remain tight, even in warm weather.
 Improved winter survival in our trials compared to Purple Passion.
+Color fades when cooked, but excellent flavor is retained.
 NOTE: Purple color can turn green/brown during hot weather or if not harvested on time.
 Crowns are one year old.
 Avg.
 19,900 seeds/lb.
 Packet: 30 seeds.

 - This product does not ship to Canada.